The Power of Mindfulness in Mental Health?

 Now, new research into mindfulness techniques—simply defined as methods that help us to pay attention and be more present and self-aware in one’s body and day-to-day life, accepting what might come our way—suggests that these techniques have strong and consistent benefits beyond the body.
 They are also effective in reducing stress and anxiety.
 And those reductions can not only help healthy individuals better cope with day-to-day stressors, they are also proving to be a positive and quite effective addition to treatment regimens for those living with chronic mental health conditions.

-In fact, cognitive behavioral therapy (CBT), a common treatment for depression and anxiety disorders, is largely successful because it holds a strong mindfulness component.
+Cognitive behavioral therapy (CBT), a common treatment for depression and anxiety disorders, is largely successful because it holds a strong mindfulness component.
 The American College of Physicians recently published a new practice guideline supporting CBT’s effectiveness for the treatment of depression.

 “This method helps teach people to be more aware.
 To pay attention to what they think and then check to see whether those thoughts are actually correct,” says Claudi Bockting, a professor of clinical psychology at the University of Utrecht in the Netherlands.
 “In many mental health conditions, like depression and anxiety, your thoughts are biased.
 They are more negative or catastrophic than the reality actually is.
 So being more aware of that bias, and then learning to adjust those thoughts in response to that bias, can help people feel better.
 And we see this kind of awareness can be very helpful for many different mental health conditions.”